TechHutTV/homelab/netbird/README.md

 ### NPM Setup and TLS

-Now navigate to your admin dashboard from the browser `http://your.public.ip.address:81`and create your admin account with a strong password.
+Now navigate to your admin dashboard from the browser `http://your.public.ip.address:81` and create your admin account with a strong password.
 The default credentials are:

 Email: admin@example.com
 Password: changeme

 You'll be prompted to change these immediately after logging in.

+> **Security Note:** After completing setup, consider blocking port 81 from external access using a firewall (e.g., `ufw deny 81`) and accessing the admin panel through a proxy host or SSH tunnel instead.

 #### Generate Let's Encrypt Certificates

-Navigate to SSL Certificates > Add SSL Certifcate.
-Type in your root domain name (example.com) click add then input the wildcare domain (*.example.com) and then enable 'Use a DNS Challenge'.
-Select your registar and paste in the API we saved from eariler.
-If you run into error make sure that your API key is correct, whitelist your public IP with you registar if needed, or try increasing the Propagation Seconds to 120 seconds.
+Navigate to SSL Certificates > Add SSL Certificate.
+Type in your root domain name (example.com) click add then input the wildcard domain (*.example.com) and then enable 'Use a DNS Challenge'.
+Select your registrar and paste in the API key we saved from earlier.
+If you run into errors make sure that your API key is correct, whitelist your public IP with your registrar if needed, or try increasing the Propagation Seconds to 120 seconds.

 ## NetBird Setup